vaila-multimodaltoolbox/vaila/README.md

 ├── rec2d.py
 ├── rec2d_one_dlt2d.py
 ├── rotation.py
-├── run_vector_coding copy.py
 ├── run_vector_coding.py
 ├── run_vector_coding_GUI.py
-├── showc3d copy.py
 ├── showc3d.py
 ├── showc3d_nodash.py
+├── sync_flash.py
 ├── syncvid.py
 ├── utils.py
 ├── vaila_manifest.py
+├── vaila_upscaler.py
 ├── vailaplot2d.py
 ├── vailaplot3d.py
 ├── vector_coding.py
-└── videos_synchronization.py
+└── videoprocessor.py
 ```

 ## Contribution

-We welcome contributions to improve and expand the functionality of this toolbox.
-To contribute, please fork the repository, create a branch for your changes, and submit a pull request.
+We encourage creativity and innovation to enhance and expand the functionality of this toolbox.
+You can make a difference by contributing to the project!
+To get involved, feel free to fork the repository, experiment with new ideas, and create a branch for your changes.
+When you're ready, submit a pull request so we can review and potentially integrate your contributions.

+Don't hesitate to learn, explore, and experiment.
+Be bold, and don't be afraid to make mistakes—every attempt is a step towards improvement!

 ## License

 This project is primarily licensed under the GNU Lesser General Public License v3.0.
-Note that the software is provided "as is", without warranty of any kind, express or implied.
-If you use the code or data, please cite us!
+Please note that the software is provided "as is," without any warranty of any kind, either express or implied.
+If you use the code or data, we kindly ask that you cite our work.
+Let's collaborate and push the boundaries together!